 In a headless architecture, the front-end and back-end are separated.
 It allows changes to be made in the application’s front-end without interrupting the back-end.

+Microservices-based architecture is a modular approach to designing eCommerce software.
 In authentic eCommerce microservices-based architecture, each functionality is decoupled from one another, not just the front-end and the back-end.

 Why develop microservice architecture?

-Reasons for the move to microservices and headless systems
+Reasons for the move to microservices and headless systems for eCommerce businesses

 Given this issue with monolithic systems, it is no wonder enterprise companies began to seek out alternatives.
 Microservice architecture offers flexible solutions based on client needs and market demand.
 A loosely coupled microservice architecture can have several advantages for development or for end customers.